 With the river crossing open for just a few months each year, the region is accessible by 4WD only in the dry season (April-Oct).
 Just because Home Valley is remote, however, doesn’t mean it’s rudimentary.
 You’ll be won over as you cruise down the driveway between the giant boabs, emerging into an oasis of green lawns, stylish buildings and modern eco-campsites.
 Their Grass Castles – stylish, self-contained cabins – make perfect honeymoon suites.

-Your wedding cars (provided by Home Valley) are gleaming 4WDs with huge tyres.
+We recommend you get some stunning wedding cars in Essex to escort you, (provided by Simon’s White Wedding Cars) they’re gleaming 4WDs with huge tyres.
 Your ceremony will likely be witnessed (and applauded) by campers enjoying the sunset lighting up the Cockburn Ranges.
 But that’s all part of the magic.

 As you toast your future happiness, gaze up at the stars sparkling from horizon to horizon and be reminded that diamonds are forever.
 So too will your memories be of this dazzling region.